leticia-chen/MVP/Boston_Housing/README.md

 * Building the GridSearchCV model to get the best parameters of each model selected
 #### Getting preditions from Test dataset for kaggle competition

+### Result
+* BaggingRegressor_RMS get the best RMS Erro
+* XGBRegressor get the best score from Kaggle challenges
+* The general performance of dataset with all features is better than dataset with features withou "Chas" even the best performance is XGBRegressor no 'Chas'.
+This can be beacause the number of datasets is small, therefore every feature is important for its performance.